 The solutions we build to make our health system more affordable need to embrace the deep connection between health and economic security.

 Important changes are necessary, like eliminating deductibles, lowering caps on how much health insurance can cost, reducing out-of-pocket costs, and securing protections for people against medical debt

 From state legislatures to Congress, we are working with partners to advance policy change that will get people, families, and communities the relief so clearly needed.
-We are also working to build and advance bold, long-term solutions that address the root causes behind the high costs of health care—and the ways those costs intersect with the economic burdens that people face. facing people.
+We are also working to build and advance bold, long-term solutions that address the root causes behind the high costs of health care — and the ways those costs intersect with the economic burdens that people face.